Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Common Axis {#common-axis-properties}
 Properties for @c "common-axis" nodes:
 - All properties available to [axis](#axis-properties) nodes are included.\n
-  Note that for @c "axis-type", common axes only support @c "bottom-x" and @c "right-y".
+  Note that @c "axis-type" will specify where to place the common axis.
 - @c "child-ids": a numeric array of IDs of the graphs that this common axis will manage.\n IDs are assigned to graphs using the @c "id" property, which should be numeric.
 - @c "common-perpendicular-axis": if @c "axis-type" is @c "bottom-x" and this is @c true,